JorgenVatle/vue-meteor-error-notifier/README.md

 import VueMeteorErrorNotifier from 'vue-meteor-error-notifier';

 Vue.use(VueMeteorErrorNotifier, {
-    notifier: 'sweetalert2' // Can be one of 'native', 'sweetalert2' or `buefy` });
+    notifier: 'sweetalert2' // Can be one of 'native', 'sweetalert2' or 'buefy' });
 ```